Danny23-bioenergy/yacouba-loop-simulation/README.md

 *   **Model Goal:** To determine the "breaking point" of the Yacouba Loop system.
 *   **Variable Tested:** 0.7 Grazing Pressure (High-Intensity).
-*   **Next Phase:** Mounting the kiln to the Land Cruiser 79 chassis for real-world validation in [Insert Region, e.g., Sahel/Kalahari].
+*   **Next Phase:** Mounting the kiln to the Land Cruiser 79 chassis for real-world validation in [any  Region e.g., Sahel/Kalahari].

 ## 🌍 Vision: One World, One People
 Desertification is a global crisis that ignores borders.
 This project is built on the